LeudiX/portfolio-threejs/README.md

 # dev_portfolio_3djs
-Personal dev portfolio made with love using Threejs and React frameworks 😋😎!!!
+Personal dev portfolio made with love using Threejs, React and TailwindCSS frameworks 😋😎!!!